Flesh and the Devil: Plot

 Two childhood friends, Leo and Ulrich, grow up to be soldiers in Germany.
 Leo becomes infatuated with Felicitas, the wife of a powerful count (a marriage about which Felicitas neglects to inform Leo).
 The count calls for a duel of honor with Leo, but insists that it be done under the false pretense that the quarrel was due to angry words exchanged between the two at a card game to protect the count's reputation.
 Leo kills the count in the duel, but then is punished by the military by being sent to Africa for five years.
+Leo asks Ulrich to look after Felicitas, but does not tell him about his feelings for her.

 Due to Ulrich's intervention, Leo only serves three years before being recalled home.
-On his return journey, he focuses on his dream of being reunited with Felicitas.
-Before he left for Africa, Leo had asked Ulrich to take care of Felicitas's needs while he was away.
-Ulrich — unaware that his friend is in love with Felicitas — falls in love with her and marries her.
+On his return journey, he focuses on his dream of being reunited with Felicitas, but he is shocked to discover that she and Ulrich have married.

-Upon his return, Leo finds himself torn between Felicitas — which the woman encourages — and his friendship for Ulrich.
-Condemned by a local pastor for continuing to associate with Felicitas, Leo eventually loses control of his emotions, leading to a climactic duel between the two boyhood friends.
+Despite the marriage, Felicitas repeatedly attempts to rekindle the romance with Leo, who finds himself torn between her and Ulrich.
+Condemned by a local pastor for continuing to associate with Felicitas, Leo eventually loses control of his emotions and tries to choke Felicitas to death; he is stopped be Ulrich, leading to a climactic duel between the two boyhood friends.
 While racing to stop the duel, Felicitas falls through a layer of thin ice and drowns.
-Meanwhile, the friends reconcile, realizing that their friendship is more important than Felicitas.
+Ulrich and Leo realizes the importance of their friendship and aborts the duel.